raspberrypilearning/using-scratch2/worksheet.md

 ## Updating your software

-You will need an up to date version of NOOBS to be able to use Scratch 2.0 because it requires a browser software plug-in from the latest release to allow Flash content to run.
+You will need an up-to-date version of NOOBS to be able to use Scratch 2.0.
+This is because Scratch 2.0 requires a browser software plug-in from the latest release of NOOBS to allow Flash content to run.

 ### Using a blank SD card

-Follow this guide to [get started with a blank SD card](https://www.raspberrypi.org/learning/software-guide/quickstart/) .
+Follow this guide to [get started with a blank SD card](https://www.raspberrypi.org/learning/software-guide/quickstart/).

 ### Updating an existing installation
 You can follow this guide to [update an existing SD card](https://www.raspberrypi.org/learning/software-guide/update-sd-card/) to the newest build.

 After updating your SD card to the latest build, you should also install the Chromium mods which will enable the Flash player software.
-Then reboot your pi to allow the changes to take effect.
-Open a terminal and type in the following commands:
+Then reboot your Raspberry Pi to allow the changes to take effect.
+Open a terminal window and type in the following commands:

 ```
 sudo apt-get install -y rpi-chromium-mods